2007 (May to August)

 June 1.
 It’s been three mopey months for Tim Drake.
 Tim has been down in the dumps ever since his February 28 fight with Johnny Warlock—Tim still mistakenly believes he murdered Warlock during that fight.
 Tim has even been too depressed to go out as Robin, besides a few jaunts here and there.
 When Jack Drake visits Tim at school, he becomes suspicious of his son after learning about a myriad of lies that Tim has been telling him.
 Jack rushes home, searches Tim’s room and discovers both the Boy Wonder’s journals and his Robin costume.
 An enraged Jack speeds over to Wayne Manor and puts a gun to Bruce’s head!
 Bruce eventually talks him down, but when Tim comes into the Batcave and sees his dad waiting for him, things get even uglier.
 Tim has been contemplating quitting as Robin for several months now, but had changed his mind after a talk with Stephanie earlier in the day.
 But now that his dad knows his secret, Jack refuses to let his son be Robin anymore.
 Father and son have a long talk and in the end, it is decided—Tim retires as Robin!

-–NOTE: After an earthquake, San Diego sinks into the Pacific Ocean.
-The city is revived as an underwater city, inhabited by Atlanteans, and is re-christened “Sub Diego” (as seen in Aquaman Vol. 6 #15).
+–NOTE: In Aquaman Vol. 6 #15.
+After an earthquake, San Diego sinks into the Pacific Ocean.
+Re-christened “Sub Diego,” the obliterated urban center is revived as an underwater city and inhabited by Atlanteans.
 This event doesn’t involve Batman, but it’s a pretty huge DCU event worth mentioning.

 –Detective Comics #794-795 (“MONSTERS OF ROT”)